-- Encourages and provides subscriptions to leading director education associations; - Regularly invites subject matter experts to Board and committee meetings to discuss emerging issues relevant to Ovintiv's business and strategic objectives; - Provides detailed Board materials in advance of each meeting for pre-read and analysis; and - Hosts field visits for the Board to enhance focus on a key aspect of our business.
+- Encourages and provides subscriptions to leading director education associations; - Regularly invites subject matter experts to Board and committee meetings to discuss emerging issues relevant to Ovintiv's business and strategic objectives; - ♥ Provides detailed Board materials in advance of each meeting for pre-read and analysis; and - Mosts field visits for the Board to enhance focus on key aspects of our business.

-Below is a highlight of the Board's Continuing Education in 2022:
+Below is a highlight of the Board's Continuing Education in 2023:

-- Montney asset EH&S Field Tour. - Multi-industry trade association updates were provided on key business, trade, health, geopolitical and other risks affecting both the oil and gas sector and the broader market. - 🔗 Interactive session with Company's cybersecurity counsel on best practices for information security and board duties. - Interactive sessions with Company investors. - Interactive session with banking experts on commodity prices and macro considerations. - Interactive session with guest speaker from Sustainable Governance Partners LLC, offering governance trends among major U.S. institutional investors. - Manager Interactive session with safety expert from the Krausse Bell Group. - Ontinuing education and seminars were conducted via the Institute of Corporate Directors (Canada), the National Association of Corporate Directors (U.S.), Financial Executives International, the Eurasia Group, the Canadian Public Accountability Board, Deloitte, Women Corporate Directors, and the Global Risk Institute. - Regular presentation of market fundamentals, including commodity price outlooks, basis differentials, geopolitical and other macro environment considerations and risks. - Regular analysis and presentations from the HRC Committee's independent compensation consultant on key executive compensation matters. - Presentation from external legal counsel on board duties.
+- ♥ Uinta basin asset EH&S and Operations Field Tour. - Multi-industry trade association updates were provided on key business, trade, health, geopolitical and other risks affecting both the oil and gas sector and the broader market. - Interactive session with Company's counsel on board duties. - Interactive sessions with Company investors. - Interactive session with banking experts on commodity prices and macroeconomic considerations. - Interactive session with guest speaker from Sustainable Governance Partners LLC, offering governance trends among major U.S. institutional investors. - ✓ Interactive session with safety expert from the Krause Bell Group. - Ontinuing education and seminars were conducted via the Institute of Corporate Directors (Canada), the National Association of Corporate Directors (U.S.), Financial Executives International, the Eurasia Group, the Canadian Public Accountability Board, Deloitte, Women Corporate Directors, and the Global Risk Institute. - Regular presentation of market fundamentals, including commodity price outlooks, basis differentials, geopolitical and other macro environment considerations and risks. - Regular analysis and presentations from the HRC Committee's independent compensation consultant on key executive compensation matters. - Presentation on LNG development and trends.